boolpath/jsfly/README.md

         console.log('Hello world!');
     }, 500);
     setTimeout(function () {
-        if (params.servers.length > 0) {
         jsfly.fly({
             port: params.servers.pop(),
+            // The array of servers must be sent as a parameter so that the code
+            // knows where to go next when landing and running on another server
             params: {
                 servers: params.servers
             }
         });
-        }
     }, 1501);
 }).run({
     servers: [8500, 4500, 6500, 7500, 2500, 9500, 3500, 5500, 1500]
 });
 ```

 In order to let the code be aware of the servers to visit, an object containing an array with the target server ports is passed as a parameter when running the code for the first time.
-Note that the target port supplied to each jsfly#fly call is popped out of the params.servers array, and that the array with the remaining ports is also supplied so that it can be passed again as a parameter when landing and running the code on the destination server.
+Each time the jsfly#fly method is called, a target port is popped out of the params.servers array, and the array with the remaining ports is sent with the flying code so that it can be passed again as a parameter when landing and running the code on the destination server.

 ### 3. Flying counter